Eric Bauza

-Eric Bauza (born December 7, 1979) is a Canadian voice actor based in the United States.
-He is mostly known for voicing several Looney Tunes characters, for which he won three Emmy Awards for his performances in Looney Tunes Cartoons (2020–2024), Bugs Bunny Builders (2022–present), and Teen Titans Go!
+Eric Bauza (born December 7, 1979) is a Canadian voice actor.
+He is mostly known for voicing several Looney Tunes characters, for which he won three Emmy Awards for his performances in Looney Tunes Cartoons (2020–2024), Bugs Bunny Builders (2022–2025), and Teen Titans Go!
 (2024).
 Other notable roles include Puss in Boots in The Adventures of Puss in Boots (2015–2018) and Baby Fozzie in Muppet Babies (2018–2022).

 Early life

-Bauza was born in the Toronto suburb of Scarborough on December 7, 1979, and is of Filipino descent.
+Bauza was born in the Toronto suburban district of Scarborough on December 7, 1979, and is of Filipino descent.
 His father and grandfather were fans of classic cartoons such as Looney Tunes.
 He stated that watching Mr. Dressup while growing up inspired his creative side; Bauza would draw with the host of the show while he was watching it.

 He attended Cardinal Newman Catholic High School (now St. John Henry Newman) in Scarborough, from 1993 to 1996.
 He graduated from Centennial College in 2000.